nuxt/docs/en/guide/vuex-store.md

 }
 ```

-The store will be as such:
+The store will be created as such:

 ```js
 new Vuex.Store({